dougalrm/aider-patterns-wow/data/docs/understanding_the_agile_mindset.md

 Agile leaders also understand that their role is to remove obstacles and create a supportive environment for their teams.
 They provide clear goals and objectives, but they also give teams the autonomy to figure out how to achieve those goals.
 By doing so, they create a sense of ownership and accountability among team members, which is essential for success in an agile environment.

 For more on the topic of agile leadership we have two further articles that may be worth reading.
-The first exploring how **'**[**Leaders create the optimal environment for people to thrive** (opens new browser tab)](https://schroders365eur.sharepoint.com/sites/myschroders/content/Pages/CorporatePages/cA5DcI8h54ye17yXUNla6w/0ac650e4-de00-43bf-92fc-6074af8efeaa.aspx)**'** and the second exploring how [**'Anyone can demonstrate a leadership mindset'** (opens new browser tab)](https://schroders365eur.sharepoint.com/sites/myschroders/content/Pages/CorporatePages/cA5DcI8h54ye17yXUNla6w/1e4126b8-0149-4a6d-b376-e207a2ef2712.aspx)
+The first exploring how **'**[**Leaders create the optimal environment for people to thrive**](cA5DcI8h54ye17yXUNla6w/0ac650e4-de00-43bf-92fc-6074af8efeaa.aspx)**'** and the second exploring how [**'Anyone can demonstrate a leadership mindset'**](cA5DcI8h54ye17yXUNla6w/1e4126b8-0149-4a6d-b376-e207a2ef2712.aspx)

 ## The Agile Onion by Simon Powers